Quickstart Guide

 // Query usage stats

-const stats = await auth.api.admin.flags.stats({
+const { stats } = await auth.api.getFeatureFlagStats({

 });